The Approximate Phrase Matcher (Labs) node performs approximate phrase-level

 Add Column with Hit Characters Sequence

-Appends a column showing which characters in the Comparison String were matched.
+Appends a column showing which parts of the reference phrase were matched by

 Add Column with Best Reference Match